Flo Rida: 2014–present: My House, status of fifth studio album, lawsuit against Celsius

 In 2022, Flo Rida released country rap singles "High Heels" featuring Walker Hayes and "No Bad Days" featuring Jimmie Allen.

 On January 18, 2023, Flo Rida was awarded $82.6 million by a Florida jury in his lawsuit against Celsius, the maker of energy drinks with whom Flo Rida had an endorsement deal, serving as a brand ambassador from 2014 to 2018.
 He and his production company, Strong Arm Productions, claimed that Celsius breached their contract and attempted to hide money.

+Artistry

+Flo Rida's music encompasses hip-hop, pop, and dance.
+His style has been described as dance-pop, dance-rap, and pop rap.